-Halloween isn't a big thing in France—it's celebrated occasionally by way of costume parties or stores using the holiday as a marketing ploy, but it isn't nearly as much of a spectacle as it is in the states.
-Though as French transplants have assimilated into American culture, so has their affinity for the spooky-fun holiday.
+Halloween isn't a big thing in France.
+It's celebrated occasionally by way of costume parties or stores using the holiday as a marketing ploy, but it isn't nearly as much of a spectacle as it is in the States.
+Though, as French transplants have assimilated into American culture, so has their affinity for the spooky-fun holiday.
 And because we're admittedly fascinated by all things French, we were curious: What are French women planning to dress up as this year?
-From American staples to unexpected pop culture references, below are some points of inspiration from some of the coolest femmes around.
+From American staples to unexpected pop-culture references, below are some points of inspiration from some of the coolest women around.

 Natalie Portman's Alice in Closer

 "I'm not the best at Halloween.
 I've been going as Natalie Portman's character in Closer every year simply because I own that pink wig.
 And by that I mean, I'll only wear the wig and call it a day.
 Halloween isn't really a thing back home, so I guess I never really clicked with it moving to New York City four years ago." — Clémence Polès, founder of Passerbuys

 Michael Bezjian/Getty Images